digbmc/cwd-toolkit/_projects/03_adding-content.md

 ## Using Markdown and YAML together

 You may use YAML, Markdown, and HTML together in your pages and projects.
-When YAML and markdown are used together, the YAML text or code is located at the top and called **front matter**.
+When YAML and Markdown are used together, the YAML text or code is located at the top and is called **front matter**.
 Front matter is always enclosed by triple-dashed lines like this `---`.
 To include any of the YAML variables on this page, all you need to do is copy and paste them into your front matter.

 ### Editing the Homepage